StoolSense

 One 7-day experiment at a time

-Pick a hypothesis, set a date range, and compare before/after.
+Pick a hypothesis, set a date range, and compare before and after.
 If red flags show up, stop and seek care.

 Browse experiments